mcanever/accor-tracking-decorator/README.md

 ## Cookies

-This script sets a single cookie `_AccorTrackingDecoratorData` which is used to store the sourceid.
+This script sets a single cookie `_AccorTrackingDecoratorData` which is used to store the attribution data (sourceid and merchantid).
 This cookie can be used to store other arbitrary data if needed:

 `_AccorTrackingDecorator.Store.set(key, value)`